DawnVespero/TheBlackSunLodge/Home.md

 color: "#4b6584"
 linter-yaml-title-alias: Welcome to the Black Sun Lodge Page created: 2023-10-08
-Page modified: 2023-11-07
+Page modified: 2023-11-10
 ---

 ![[banner.jpg]]

 # Welcome to the Black Sun Lodge

-We are the internet’s first dedicated general database for the work of British experimental band [[Coil]].
+Welcome, astral traveller, to the cold, musky halls of __Thee Black Sun Lodge__!
+Our circulating library holds the internet’s comprehensive resource on the work of the British musical project [[Coil]].
+Feel free to browse the shelf below for a selection of our most important articles.
+If you would like to suggest an addition to our shelves or simply feel in need of a rest among like-minded dead souls, take a seat in [our lobby](https://discord.gg/kS8VV88J) and savour the Discord before your next journey across the spiritual planes.

 ## Recommended Pages